technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

 # Exercise 2 : Use ADF to clean the data and load it into PostgreSQL.

-## Task 1 : Create a Azure Postgresql conneciton
+## Task 1 : Create a Azure Postgresql connection

 1. Switch back to Resource group and select **Azure Datafactory** resource.